bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 ### Flight Mode Setup

-Currently only the *Stabilize* (Manual) and *AltHold* (Learning) modes are used.
+Currently only the *Stabilize* and *AltHold* modes are used.
 On the *Flight Modes* tab, set all flight modes to *Stabilize* except for "Flight Mode 6", which should be set to *AltHold*.

 ### Camera Tilt Setup (if used)

 Select the *Camera* tab.
 The "Gimbal Tilt" settings are used for the camera tilt.
-Choose *Channel 8* (or whichever channel the servo is plugged into) for "Output channel" and *RC8* for "Input channel".
+Choose whichever channel the servo is plugged into for "Output channel" and *RC8* for "Input channel".
 Select *Servo* for the "Type" under "Gimbal Settings" on the right.

 We also recommend checking the *Stabilize* box, which will enable auto-stabilization of the camera based on the vehicle pitch angle.